-I am a historian, writer, and Fellow at the Harvard Academy for International and Area Studies.
-From summer 2013, I will be an assistant professor of history at Boston University.
+I am a historian, writer, and assistant professor of history at Boston University.

 Trained as a historian of South Asia, my book project — the Hungry State: Food and Nation-Building in Modern India — explores the interactions of food, culture, and politics in India’s nationalist movement and its first several decades of independence.
 Written from traditional and nontraditional archives in South Asia, Europe, the United States and the Middle East, this book interrogates the ways in which changing understandings of food and consumption structured India’s politics, society, and national aspirations.
 Beginning with the Bengal Famine of 1943 and continuing to the roots of the Green Revolution in the mid-1960s, I trace the lineages of India’s contemporary food crisis, and suggest moments where alternative configurations were possible.